SrilalS/U-Music/README.md

 flutter build apk
 ```
 ## <ins>Building</ins>
-You will need Latest Flutter SDK (Preffered Latest Beta).
+You will need Latest Flutter SDK (Preferred Latest Beta).
-This Project is Build for SDK 29 Android.
+This Project is Build for SDK 30 Android.

 ## <ins>APIs USED</ins>
 [MusixMatch](https://developer.musixmatch.com/) API (Free Plan) Used to Search for Lyrics.